flyleeee/hugo-page/content/authors/admin/_index.md

 My research interests focus on **trustworthy** AI, particularly in the areas of generalization, calibration and adversarial robustness.

-> From such a gentle thing, from such a fountain of all delight, my every pain is born. -- Michelangelo
+> From such a gentle thing, from such a fountain of all delight, my every pain is born. <br> —— Michelangelo
 <!-- {style="text-align: justify;"} -->